bmealey8519/nba-analytics-dashboard/README.md

 ## Key Insights

-- The highest-scoring teams in the 2023–24 season were the Pacers, Thunder, and Celtics.
+- The Pacers, Thunder, and Celtics ranked among the highest-scoring teams during the 2023–24 NBA season.
-- Player scoring leaders were filtered by minimum games played to avoid misleading small-sample results.
+- Minimum-games filters were applied to player rankings to avoid overvaluing small-sample performances.
-- Double-double and triple-double leaders highlighted players who contributed across multiple stat categories.
+- Double-double and triple-double analysis highlighted players who contributed consistently across multiple stat categories.
-- High-scoring streak analysis identified players who exceeded their own scoring baseline by more than one standard deviation.
+- High-scoring streak analysis identified players who repeatedly exceeded their own scoring baseline by more than one standard deviation.
-- Game-to-game scoring volatility showed which players had the biggest scoring swings.
+- Game-to-game scoring volatility revealed which players had the largest scoring swings from one appearance to the next.

 ---